 As a reminder, these are not cumulative totals, which is why the line is labeled Change in Long-Term Debt.
 It is simply reflecting the addition (via new funding received) or subtraction (via payments) of debts in your forecast from period to period.

-The totals in the example above are changes in the debt burden from month to month, but if you look at the cash flow table statement with annual detail, you will also see the total amount of debt that has been added in that fiscal year, compared to the previous fiscal year.
+If you look at the Cash Flow statement with annual detail, you will see the total amount of debt that has been added in that fiscal year, compared to the previous fiscal year.